Managing Shared Disks

 - Terraform

-Use the storage disks list
+Use the storage disks list command to list existing disks.

 crusoe storage disks list